-The Tribal Court's Senior Court Clerk and Court Clerk I are the staff with whom the community is most likely to initially have contact with when utilizing the services of the Court.
-These individuals have a variety of responsibilities including fulfilling the role of reception at the Court's window and answering calls received on the Court's main phone line.
+The Tribal Court's Senior Court Clerk and Court Clerk I are the staff with whom the community is most likely to initially contact when utilizing the services of the Court.
+These individuals have a variety of responsibilities, including fulfilling a role of reception at the Court's window and answering calls received on the Court's main phone line.

-Along with the responsibilities outlined above, the Courts Clerks have the primary duty to process all types of cases in regards to existing and new filings.
+Along with the responsibilities outlined above, the courts clerks have the primary duty to process all receive and process filings for all cases filed in Tribal Court.
 The Court Clerks also have responsibilities and serve in a variety of other ancillary capacities.
 These include but are not limited to the following:

-- Data entry of case-specific information into the Court's database; - Processing notices and other documents/pleadings for all interested parties; - Recording an accurate audio recording of all hearings; - Maintaining the Court's recording equipment; - Providing case information to Tribal Citizens consistent with statutes; - Answering questions in regards to Court processes; - Collecting fines and fees received by the Court; - Maintaining the Court's docket, calendar, and records; - Researching and analyzing information specific to active cases; - Administering annual per-capita garnishments; - Notarizing documents; - Processing invoices and contract requisitions; - Ordering and processing transcripts of specific proceedings; - Preparing correspondence and other Court documents; - Processing admission to practice applications and attorney oaths; - Performance of clerical duties in the office and in the Court room; - Processing of the Court's orders; - Managing case files; - Communicating with attorneys and parties regarding cases; and - Providing approved Court forms to those wishing to file cases.
+- Data entry of case-specific information into the Court's database; - Processing notices and other documents/pleadings for all interested parties; - Recording an accurate audio recording of all hearings; - Maintaining the Court's recording equipment; - Providing case information to Tribal Citizens consistent with statutes; - Answering questions about Court processes; - Collecting fines and fees received by the Court; - Maintaining the Court's docket, calendar, and records; - Researching and analyzing information specific to active cases; - Administering annual per-capita garnishments; - Notarizing documents; - Processing invoices and contract requisitions; - Ordering and processing transcripts of specific proceedings; - Preparing correspondence and other Court documents; - Processing admission to practice applications and attorney oaths; - Performance of clerical duties in the office and in the Court room; - Processing of the Court's orders; - Managing case files; - Communicating with attorneys and parties regarding cases; and - Providing approved Court forms to those wishing to file cases.

-The Tribal Court's Senior Court Clerk and Court Clerk I are invaluable to the Courts operation and success.
+The Tribal Court's Senior Court Clerk and Court Clerk I are invaluable to the Court's operation and success.
 They serve as liaisons to Tribal Citizens, visitors, various inter-governmental departments, outside agencies, attorneys, and the rest of the general public.